jhollway/jameshollway.com/content/courses/resd.md

 ## Syllabus

-Please find the most recent version of the syllabus here
+The syllabus will be available here when it is ready.